RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/DarkSUSY__MSSM__6__1__1_8cpp.md

   }

+  /// Translates GAMBIT string identifiers to the SUSY
+  /// particle codes used internally in DS (as stored in common block /pacodes_mssm/)
+  /// presently this is only needed in RD_annrate_DSprep_MSSM_func, to prepare (RelicDensity.cpp),
+  /// to prepare DS for the calculation of the invariant rate, dsanwx.
   // Note: DarkSUSY use the opposite convention on h1_0 and h2_0.
 The names
   // used here are the gambit names where h1_0 hence refers to what DarkSUSY
   // calls H2.